redexp/backbone-dom-view/README.md

 **offOnRemove:** `{Boolean}` Default: `true`

-By default all views created by this helper on remove will stop listen all events (`.off()` and `.stopListening()`).
+By default all views created by this helper on remove will stop listen all events (`.off().stopListening().stopListeningElement()`).
 You can disable it by set this option to `false`.

 **field:** `{String|Object}` Default: `null`

-Helper can work not only with `this.model` but also with collection in model (or in view) attributes.
+Helper can work not only with `this.model` but also with collection in model (or in view).
 Name of this filed you can set with this option
 ```javascript
 var UserView = Backbone.DOMView.extend({
     template: {